This is a professional review website. Any purchase made from a product mentioned on this website may result in us

 Although it might sound obvious, make sure you have everything you need before signing up with an online platform.

 For beginners, this means gaining access to the tools you’ll need.
 Most importantly, do you have a guitar to play?
 Are you're hands big enough to play the guitar you have?
-You can choose the type of guitar based on what you’re hoping to learn (I'd recommend a cheap/budget acoustic guitar for beginners to guitar).
+You can choose the type and size of guitar based on what you’re hoping to learn (I'd recommend a cheap/budget acoustic guitar for beginners to guitar).
 If you plan to rock, an electric guitar and an amp to amplify your guitar’s sound would be a good choice.
 If you’re into the “coffeehouse” vibe, maybe a great acoustic guitar is more your speed.

 Regardless, you’ll probably also want to check out the following tools: